FAQs

 Can I hire or rent a shipping container for storage?

 Yes, our minimum rental period is 26 weeks only on 20ft and 40ft containers.
-Please see our For Hire page.
+Please see our For Hire page or Everything you need to know about hiring a container.

 What sort of condition will the shipping containers be in?

-The second hand shipping containers are approx. 10-15 years old and are watertight and structurally sound, they will have surface rust and dents, but mainly solid structures.
-The New ones are used once, for shipping in from China, they will have minor dents and/or scratches, but are very tidy.
-Here are buying tips for a second hand container.
-How to buy a New container.
+Second-hand shipping containers are approximately 10-15 years old and are watertight and structurally sound.
+They will have surface rust and dents, but are mainly solid structures.
+New containers have been used once, for shipping in from China, and they will have minor dents and/or scratches, but are very tidy.
+Here are buying tips for a second-hand container, and how to buy a New container.

 Why is it difficult to open and shut the container doors?

-This could be because the container is not sitting level, this is known as ‘Racked’.
-When making the container level, we recommend you place something like concrete blocks, or railway sleepers/wood on each corner.
+This could be because the container is not sitting level, which is known as ‘Racked’.
+When siting the container, to make it level, we recommend you place something like concrete blocks or railway sleepers/wood under each corner.
 The container must sit level.
-The container actually sits on its corner castings which are 7in square.
-For more information visit: How to level a shipping container.
+The container actually sits on its corner castings, which are 7in square.
+For more information, visit How to level a shipping container.

 Can a shipping container or storage container get condensation?

-Yes and No – please read our article about ways to solve condensation.
+Yes and no – please read our article about ways to solve condensation.
 Our best solution is to use Absorpoles.
+An Absorpole is a tube of Calcium chloride that absorbs any excess moisture in the container and turns the crystals into an innocuous solution.

 Are the shipping containers secure?

-Yes, they are extremely secure, they are made of corten steel and the double doors can be fitted with a lock box for extra security and our padlocks are supplied with 3 numbered keys (which can only be ordered through this office).
+Yes, they are extremely secure.
+They are made of corten steel, the double doors can be fitted with a lock box for extra security, and our padlocks are supplied with 3 numbered keys (which can only be ordered through this office).
 Like most things nowadays, there is a way to gain access with the right equipment.

 What is a lock box?

 This is a steel housing for a padlock, whereby there is an ‘Eye’ welded to the first door and a ‘box’ welded to the second of the double doors.
-The ‘box’ closes over the ‘Eye’ and allows a padlock to be fitted inside the casing, this deters bolt croppers from gaining access to the padlock.
+The ‘box’ closes over the ‘Eye’ and allows a padlock to be fitted inside the casing, which prevents bolt croppers from gaining access to the padlock.

 Do I need planning permission?